 The Production planning -> Manufacturing orders section displays a list of all manufacturing orders (MO), including service and repair orders.

-- seeing the overview of all the orders,
+- seeing all the manufacturing orders,

 - seeing progress by order status and parts availability status,